BCDevOps/platform-services/security/vault/docs/bootstrapping.md

 ```

 Now that Vault is initialized, we can continue with the unseal procedure in the next section.
+When using Auto-Unseal, Vault is automatically unsealed through, for example, Azure Key Vault.

 ## Unsealing Vault